Zorlin/lotus-automation/ansible/README.md

 ## Requirements
 - A modern version of Ansible and Python3 (a specific minimum version will be specified at a later date).
 - All requirements specified in the [lotus-automation README](../README.md#requirements).
+- Passwordless sudo enabled on your Lotus node (alternatively, add the flags --become and --ask-become-pass when running ansible-playbook)

 ## Usage
 - Clone this repository and `cd` into it